ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

 You need to create the IAM access token for your {{site.data.keyword.cloud_notm}} Account.
 For more information, about creating IAM access token, see [Get token password](https://cloud.ibm.com/apidocs/iam-identity-token-api#gettoken-password){: external}.
-You can refer the following sample error message and the solution for the authentication error.
+You can refer to the following sample error message and the solution for the authentication error.

 The [IAM API](https://cloud.ibm.com/apidocs/iam-identity-token-api#gettoken-apikey){: external} documentation only shows how to create a 'default token'.
 You can use the `refresh token` to get a new IAM access token if that token is expired.
 When using the default client (no basic authorization header) as described in this documentation, this refresh_token cannot be used to retrieve a new IAM access token.
 When the IAM access token is about to be expired, use the API key to create a new access token.